A SAT Encoding for Optimal Clifford Circuit Synthesis: Background

 \begin{example} The four Bell states

 are some of the most well-known examples of entangled states.
 Measuring, e.g., the first qubit of a system in the $\ket{\Psi^+}$ state results in either $\ket{01}$ or $\ket{10}$---each with probability $|1/{\sqrt{2}}|^2 = 0.5$.
-Thus, the state of the second qubit after the measurement depends on the state of the first one, even if it is not measured directly. \end{example}
+The state of the second qubit, even if not measured directly, depends on the state of the first one after the measurement. \end{example}

 In contrast to classical computing, any operation manipulating the state of a quantum system (a \emph{quantum gate}) is inherently reversible.
 To this end, the functionality of a quantum gate acting on $k$ qubits is described by a \mbox{$2^k\times 2^k$-dimensional} unitary matrix~$U$.
 Applying a quantum gate~$g$ to the state~$\ket{\psi}$ of a system corresponds to appropriately multiplying the corresponding unitary matrix~$U$ with the current state vector---resulting in a new state~$\ket{\psi'}$.